You’re likely here because you’re considering, or you’re already in the midst of a stressful technology strategy overhaul.

 It’s predicted that by 2023, 75% of organizations will have a comprehensive digital transformation (DX) implementation roadmap in the works, up from 27% in 2020.
 Needless to say, there’s been a massive race to digital transformation that’s left many associations behind the curve and confused about what actually needs to happen to implement digital-first strategies.

-Hum works to future-proof your association and eliminate these digital hurdles.
+Hum works to eliminate these digital hurdles.

 Hum does not fall into either of the software categories – monolith or microservice – discussed here today.